 Acting for lenders and borrowers in syndicated loan agreements and preparing operating and equipment lease finance transactions.

-Fringe benefits, payroll tax, PAYG and WorkCover issues, corporate restructures, mergers, acquisitions and disposals, indirect tax such as GST and planning and property taxes such as land tax.
+Advising on fringe benefits, payroll tax, PAYG and WorkCover issues, corporate restructures, mergers, acquisitions and disposals, indirect tax such as GST and planning and property taxes such as land tax.

-Acting for health care providers and health professions Australia wide in a broad range of professional indemnity, public liability, product liability and disciplinary claims.
+We act for medical defence organisations, workers compensation insurers, act for health care providers and health professions Australia wide in a broad range of professional indemnity, public liability, product liability and disciplinary claims.
 We are a trusted advisor to our loyal client base.
 Our work extends from claims management to policy development and risk assessments.

 Hall & Wilcox currently acts for over 16 approved Aged Care providers in relation to the Royal Commission into Aged Care Quality and Safety.